julianlopez21/Lending-Data-Machine-Learning/README.md

 ## Resampling

-First, I ran a simple logistic regression and compared the performance to a number of different resampling methods:
+After scaling the data and splitting into training and testing sets, I ran a simple logistic regression and compared the performance to a number of different resampling methods:
 - Oversampled the data using imblearn's Naive Random Oversampler
 - Oversampled the data using imblearn's SMOTE algorithim
 - Undersampled the data using imblearn's Cluster Centroid algorithm